iris-edu/pyweed/README.md

 ## Running the PyWEED GUI

-The code is in the `pyweed` subdirectory.
+From the base directory, run:

 ```
-cd pyweed
-python pyweed_gui.py
+python pyweed_launcher.py
 ```

 # Configuration